Knicks Go: Statistics

 An asterisk after the odds means Knicks Go was the post-time favorite.

 Retirement

 Knicks Go was retired to stud at Taylor Made Stallions for an initial fee of $30,000.
-His first foals will be of racing age in 2025.
+His first foals came of racing age in 2025, and included Saratoga Special Stakes winner Ewing.
+At the end of 2025, the Korea Racing Authority announced that Knicks Go would be relocated to their farm on Jeju Island beginning in 2026.